Jude (film): Reception

 It holds an 81% rating on Rotten Tomatoes, based on 42 reviews, with an average rating of 7.3/10.
-The consenus summarizes: "Superb acting from a beautifully matched Christopher Eccleston and Kate Winslet make Jude well worth watching even as it struggles with its source material."
+The consensus summarizes: "Superb acting from a beautifully matched Christopher Eccleston and Kate Winslet make Jude well worth watching even as it struggles with its source material."
 On Metacritic, the film has a score of 68 out of 100 based on 18 critics, indicating "generally favorable reviews".